Conzel/blowtorch/docs/tutorial.rst

         cargo build
         cargo run

-The rust code will print the predicted class and you can verify it with the example file loaded!
+The rust code will print the predicted class and you can verify it with the example file loaded.